Wa `alaykum As-Salamu wa Rahmatullahi wa Barakatuh.

 In this fatwa:

-1- There is no authentic hadith reported about the 15th night of Sha`ban.
+- There is no authentic hadith reported about the 15th night of Shaban.

-4- There is no specific supplication reported to be said in this night.
-Hence, the supplications that some print and distribute among people in some Muslim countries as being recommendable on this night is not correct and has no basis in Shari`ah.
+- There is no specific supplication reported to be said in this night.
+Hence, the supplications that some print and distribute among people in some Muslim countries as being recommendable on this night are not correct and have no basis in the Shariah.

-In his response to your question, Sheikh `Atiyyah Saqr, former head of Al-Azhar Fatwa Committee, states:
+In his response to your question, Sheikh Atiyyah Saqr, the late head of Al-Azhar Fatwa Committee, states:

 There are three points to be discussed in handling the question in hand:

-The first point has to do with whether the 15th night of Sha`ban has a special significance; the second concentrates on whether the Prophet (peace and blessings be upon him) celebrated this night; the third tackles whether there are special acts to celebrate this night or special supplications to invoke Almighty Allah with.
+The first point has to do with whether the 15th night of Shaban has a special significance; the second concentrates on whether the Prophet (peace be upon him) celebrated this night; the third tackles whether there are special acts to celebrate this night or special supplications to invoke Almighty Allah with.

 When this was circulated in the Muslim world, controversy aroused concerning the correctness of such a deed.
 The majority of scholars in Makkah and Madinah then, including `Ata’, Ibn Abi Mulaykah, the followers of Malik, and others, disapproved of such a deed, considering it an innovation in religion.